Xavier-Maruff/artemis/readme.md

 # Artemis

-Artemis is a very minimal function plotting C++ library, utilizing the <li href="https://github.com/izanbf1803/EasyBMP">EasyBMP library</li>, from <li href="https://github.com/izanbf1803">izanbf1803</li>.
+Artemis is a very minimal function plotting C++ library, utilizing the <a href="https://github.com/izanbf1803/EasyBMP">EasyBMP library</a>, from <a href="https://github.com/izanbf1803">izanbf1803</a>.
 The library takes a lambda expression, and renders it as a bitmap image, applying scaling.

 ## Example:
 ```c++